LolaNoble14/Guided-Meditation-Processing-project/README.md

 Need to have Processing installed and enable Sketch --> Present

 ## Improvements
-- With more time and understanding the goal would be to input a question box and allow users to enter their responses and have the software store the data
+- With more time and understanding the goal would be to input a question box allowing users to enter their responses and have the software store the data
 - Adding the terms "Breathe In" and "breathe Out" to line up with the circle movement would also be a great feature to add.
-I didn't want to just copy code without understanding it fully so I left it out of this project.
-Instead,I challenged myself with coding both visual and simple text.
+I didn't want to copy existing code without understanding it fully so I left it out of this project.
+Instead, I challenged myself with coding both visual and simple text.

+## Acknowledgements
+Thank you to my Tutor Mr John who offered guidance and advice throughout the project.
+Thank you to the Subject coordinator Dr Andrew Stapleton for the assessment information and weekly lectures that assisted with the direction of my prototype and helped me write my reflection.